|

 spiky-leaved bushes with bright red flowers.
 Jealously guarded,

 he thought.
-Humans are strange things.
+Men are strange creatures.
 They hide what should

 be shared and share what should be kept private.
 He had reached